qdm12/basedevcontainer/.devcontainer/README.md

     ```

 - Changes to VSCode **settings** and **extensions** in [devcontainer.json](devcontainer.json).
-- Change the entrypoint script by adding in [docker-compose.yml](docker-compose.yml) a bind mount to a shell script to `/root/.welcome.sh` to replace the [current welcome script](https://github.com/qdm12/basedevcontainer/blob/master/shell/.welcome.sh).
+- Change the entrypoint script by adding a bind mount in [devcontainer.json](devcontainer.json) of a shell script to `/root/.welcome.sh` to replace the [current welcome script](https://github.com/qdm12/basedevcontainer/blob/master/shell/.welcome.sh).
 For example:

-    ```yml
-    volumes:
-      # ...
-      - ./.welcome.sh:/root/.welcome.sh:ro
-      # ...
+    ```json
+    // Welcome script
+    {
+        "source": "./.welcome.sh",
+        "target": "/root/.welcome.sh",
+        "type": "bind"
+    },
     ```

-- Change the `vscode` service container configuration in [docker-compose.yml](docker-compose.yml)
+- Change the `vscode` service container configuration either in [docker-compose.yml](docker-compose.yml) or in [devcontainer.json](devcontainer.json).
 - Add other services in [docker-compose.yml](docker-compose.yml) to run together with the development VSCode service container.
 For example to add a test database:

     ```yml